Skip to content

 Topic | Freedom of Speech

-Isadora Borges, a Brazilian veterinary student, is facing criminal prosecution for social media posts expressing her views on gender ideology.
+Isadora Borges, a Brazilian veterinary student, faced criminal prosecution for social media posts expressing her views on gender ideology.
 Her case highlights an alarming pattern of censorship in Brazil that polices peaceful expression online.

 “I commented on the issue because I care about the truth and protecting women.
 No one should ever fear going to prison for recognizing biological reality.
 I hope my case can serve as a turning point in the fight against censorship in Brazil.
 Brazilians deserve the freedom to speak openly without punishment.”